MichaelBaker/mpl-v1/readme.md

 - [ ] How can Typed code call Unmanaged code without any extra ceremony?
 - [ ] How can Untyped code call Unmanaged code without any extra ceremony?
 - [ ] Composition is helped when you can logically compose things without physically (syntactically) compose them.
 This is the value of `let` and `where`.
+- [ ] Can I make the monadic parser bidirectional so that code generation and parsing are always in sync?

 ## Language Facilities